 Production is climbing from 2007 levels, and with new owner Zhejiang Geely Holding Group committed to doubling the company’s sales by 2020, there looks to be a brighter future for Sweden’s one remaining global car brand than many dared hope for three years ago.

 Having said that, the subject of this road test will need to pull its weight if the 800,000-unit sales target is to be reached.
 The new V40 isn’t just a replacement for the S40 and V50; it’s also a concerted effort to break into one of the most important segments of the whole European car market.
 If it succeeds, it will be the most important new Volvo in 20 years.
 To keep pace with the swift changing premium end of the hatch market, Volvo facelifted the V40 in 2016.

 But that ‘if’ is a very large one.
-This is Gothenburg’s attempt to do ‘compact premium’ well enough to tempt Europe’s fleet drivers out their Audi A3s, Volkswagen Golfs and BMW 1-series.
+This is Gothenburg’s attempt to do ‘compact premium’ well enough to tempt Europe’s fleet drivers out their Audi A3s, Volkswagen Golfs and BMW 1 Series.
 Mission statements don’t get much tougher.